 In early work, Schrady \cite{Schrady1967} presented a deterministic Economic Order Quantity (EOQ) model for repaired items, and Nahmias and Rivera \cite{Nahmias1979} later extended it by allowing a finite repair rate within a production cycle.
-Richter \cite{Richter1996a, Richter1996b} introduced an Economic Order Quantity (EOQ) framework to find the optimal production and remanufacturing batch sizes, taking the product return rate into account.
+Richter \cite{Richter1996a, Richter1996b} introduced an Economic Order Quantity (EOQ) framework to determine the optimal batch sizes for production and remanufacturing, considering the product return rate.
 In a later study \cite{Richter1997}, the author investigates a system with two inventories and managed under either a “dispose-all” or “recover-all” policy.
-Dobos and Richter \cite{Dobos2004} extended this by considering limited production and repair rates, and later included the possibility that some returned products might be unsuitable for recycling \cite{Dobos2006}.
+Dobos and Richter \cite{Dobos2004} extended this by considering limited production and repair rates and later included the possibility that some returned products might not be suitable for recycling \cite{Dobos2006}.
 El~Saadany and Jaber \cite{Saadany2010} suggested a mixed strategy of production and remanufacturing, while El~Saadany \cite{Saadany2013} further explored reverse logistics by distinguishing unlimited remanufacturing from normal production and adding disposal costs.
 Environmental aspects are introduced by Jaber et~al.\ \cite{Jaber2013a} with a two-level vendor–buyer model that includes greenhouse gas (GHG) emissions.
 Singh and Sharma\ \cite{Singh2016} later incorporated finite production and remanufacturing rates considering EPQ model.
 Bazan et~al.\ \cite{Bazan2015, Bazan2016} proposed a four-objective model addressing waste, GHG emissions, and energy use.
 Kozlovskaya et~al.\ \cite{Kozlovskaya2017} studied deterministic inventory systems with constant demand and returns to minimize production, holding, and switching costs, and Singh et~al.\ \cite{Singh2020} considered variable production and remanufacturing under learning effects.